netstyler/lxc-dev-env/doc/host-install.md

 - [MailSpring](https://getmailspring.com/) ** only if thunderbird is not fine ;)
 - [WunderList](https://github.com/edipox/wunderlistux/releases)

+## Software we can search in the Gui App Manager
+- shutter (awesome screenshot tool with dropbox sharing)
+- slack
+- filezilla

 ## Software apt install

 #### peek - screen recorder